takagi/cl-cuda/README.markdown

 ### SET statement

+    SET reference expression

 `set` provides simple variable assignment.
 It accepts one of variable, structure and array references as `reference`.

-Syntax:

-    SET reference expression

 Example: